jaredsohn/mutetab/README.md

 ###Build instructions

 First get the files onto your computer.
+Clone [OpenForge](https://github.com/trigger-corp/browser-extensions) into mutetab_src and follow its instructions for setting it up.

-Clone [OpenForge](https://github.com/trigger-corp/browser-extensions), this repository, and [mergejson](https://github.com/jaredsohn/mergejson) by running the following commands:
+Then clone this project and a utility ([mergejson](https://github.com/jaredsohn/mergejson)) into the proper folders by running the following commands:

 ```
-git clone https://github.com/trigger-corp/browser-extensions mutetab_src
 cd mutetab_src
 git clone https://github.com/jaredsohn/mutetab.git src
 git clone https://github.com/jaredsohn/mergejson.git mergejson
 ```

-Then run the following commands (including them in a script is recommended, since you'll do it every time you build.)
+Finally, run the following commands (including them in a script is recommended, since you'll do it every time you build.)

 ```
-virtualenv --no-site-packages ./python-env
 source ./python-env/bin/activate
 mkdir development
 mkdir development/chrome